 As the pictorial illustrates, the sector's foundation is based on legislation and the National Fire Framework.
 The house is built layer by layer reflecting the aspirations of Fire and Rescue Services as outlined in the document, "Fit for the Future", which was published jointly by NFCC, the LGA and Employers England.
-The Fire Standards state what good looks like for Fire and Rescue Services.
-Building on the Fire Standards are NFCC products, guidance and tools to achieve the Standards and thus meet the Fit for the Future aspirations.
-The top two layers of the house represent local communities and staff.
+The Fire Standards state what good looks like for Fire and Rescue Services and actions required to achieve it.
+Providing further supporting information on the Fire Standards are NFCC products, guidance and tools to help Services achieve the Standards and thus meet the Fit for the Future aspirations.
+The top two layers of the house represent staff and local communities.